 4.4.
-Question: Can a manufacturer use an outer packaging carrying a unique identifier which has been placed by another (contracted) manufacturer?
+Question: Can a manufacturer use outer packaging carrying a unique identifier which has been placed by a packaging materials provider?

 Answer: Yes.
 Art.
-14 of Commission Delegated Regulation (EU) 2016/161 requires that the manufacturer placing the safety features on the medicinal product verifies that the two-dimensional barcode carrying the unique identifier complies with Articles 5 and 6 of the said Regulation, is readable and contains the correct information.
-Where pre-printed cartons are used, the manufacturer using the pre-printed carton has the obligation to verify the 2D barcode complies with Articles 5 and 6 of the above Regulation, is readable and contains the correct information product for sale and distribution.
+14 of Commission Delegated Regulation (EU) 2016/161 requires that the manufacturer responsible for placing the safety features on the medicinal product verifies that the two-dimensional barcode carrying the unique identifier complies with Articles 5 and 6 of the said Regulation, is readable and contains the correct information before releasing the medicinal product for sale and distribution.

-In agreement with Chapter 7 of Part I of the EU GMP Guidelines, a written agreement has to be signed among the parties establishing the corresponding responsibilities.
-The manufacturer releasing the product for sale and distribution (see Q&A 7.13) should verify the capacity of the contracted manufacturer to perform the task in accordance with the requirements of the Regulation and in compliance with applicable GMP.
-The contracted manufacturer needs to be included in the marketing authorisation.
+Where pre-printed cartons are used, the outsourcing of the pre-printing of the UI to a packaging material provider should be done in accordance with Chapter 7 of Part I of the EU GMP Guidelines, including the signature of a written agreement among the parties establishing the corresponding responsibilities.
+The packaging materials provider should be audited and qualified.

+The manufacturer releasing the product for sale and distribution (see Q&A 7.13) should verify the capacity of the contracted packaging materials provider to perform the task in accordance with the requirements of the Regulation and in compliance with applicable GMP.
+Upon receipt of the pre-printed packaging materials, the manufacturer of the finished medicinal product is expected to perform appropriate checks on the quantity and quality of the UIs in line with EU-GMP principles.